University of the Philippines Los Baños: Libraries and collections

-As of 2007, UPLB's 12 libraries, collectively referred to as the University Library, hold a total of 346,061 volumes.
+As of 2026, the UPLB University Library, composed of the Main Library, 8 College and 2 Special libraries, and a High School Library, holds a total of 346,061 volumes.
 It periodically receives publications from United Nations agencies (including the UNFAO, UN-HABITAT and UNU) and the World Bank.
 It is a contributor to the International Information System for Agricultural Services and Technology, contributing nearly 30,000 titles between 1975 and 2010.

 195,282 of these volumes are housed at the Main Library, while the rest are in unit libraries.
 The Main Library also houses theses, digital sources, and 1,215 serial titles, among other materials.
 It has a total floor area of 6336 m2 and a seating capacity of 510, making it the largest library in UPLB.

-One of UPLB's unit libraries is the College of Veterinary Medicine-Animal and Dairy Sciences Cluster Library.
+One of UPLB's unit libraries is the College of Veterinary Medicine/Institute of Animal Sciences-College of Agriculture and Food Science (CVM/IAS-CAFS) Library.
 It has 17,798 volumes and 198 serial titles, and a total floor area of 609.25 m2.
 It claims to hold the largest collection on veterinary and animal sciences in the country.

 UPLB manages the UPLB Museum of Natural History, which was established in 1976 at the foothills of Mt.
 Makiling.
 It holds over 600,000 biological specimens, including half of the specimens from the Philippine Water Bug Inventory Project, and a third of the Dioscoro S. Rabor Wildlife Collection.
 More than half of the specimens belong to the entomological collection.
 While most of its collections are in its main building, some are housed in other UPLB units.